dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part3.md

         public decimal Price { get; set; }
     }

-As is the *ProductOnOrder* entity, although this does have a navigation property which is a reference to the parent *Order* object.
+As is the *ProductOnOrder* entity, although this does have anavigation property which is a reference to the parent *Order* object.

     public class ProductOnOrder
     {